 All accepted films will screen at least once during the festival, with the option of an encore screening for select films/shorts blocks that win festival jury awards.
 All scheduling is purely at the discretion of the LightReel Film Festival staff.

 The festival will only return submission flash drives upon request and local filmmakers are encouraged to pick up their drives.
-International submissions sent on flash drives will not be returned to the festival highly recommends filmmakers submit their work online.
+International submissions sent on flash drives will not be returned to the festival highly recommended filmmakers submit their work online.
 All flash drives that are in possession of the festival after a year will be destroyed.

 SCREENING FEES